AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/solving-problems/logs.md

 ![Export *border](https://cdn.adtidy.org/content/kb/vpn/windows/logs/export.jpeg)

+**Please note**: if you encounter some problems while trying to export logs, there is an alternative way.
+Please follow these steps:

+1. Open `explorer` app

+1. Paste `%rpgramdata%/adguardvpn` in the search box

+1. Locate the folder called **Logs**

+1. Archive the folder

+1. Send it to our support team

 ## Collecting and sending extended logs

 In most cases, the default logging level is sufficient to trace down possible bugs.
 But there are cases when more detailed technical information about the device and connections is required, and then our support team will ask you to enable the extended logging level.
 To send this type of logs, follow these steps: